Red rock ending view of the Boynton Canyon trail

-The easier hikes listed below will allow you to take in the tremendous red rock scenery, which has earned Sedona the nickname “Red Rock Country,” without being out in the heat/harsh sun for too long.
+In my guide, I will highlight a few of my favorite red rock trails where you can enjoy some pretty views without being out in the heat/harsh sun for too long.
 While not necessarily the most jaw dropping options in town, the hikes listed below are all picturesque, relatively easy without major elevation gain, and somewhat shady.
 Sedona summer mornings temps typically range in the pleasant 60-70 degree range, but rise rapidly by mid-morning, so it’s best to hit the trails as early as possible!

 1. Fay Canyon

-Pretty red rock views along the Fay Canyon trail in Sedona, Arizona
+Gorgeous red rock views on the Fay Canyon trail

 If you are up for a bit of challenge and want to see a truly impressive sight, you can take a short side trail to a natural arch formation.
 This detour (unmarked) is located about 1/2 mile into the trail and is definitely worth the extra trek for the unique lookout.